- About Us

 Variations from or exceptions to any program or course requirements are possible only if the Undergraduate Affairs Committee approves a petition before the courses in question are taken.
 Petition forms may be obtained from the Student Affairs Office and must be processed through this office.

 Students may take NANO 199 or CENG 199, Independent Study for Undergraduates, under the guidance of a NANO or CENG faculty member.
 This course is taken as an elective on a P/NP basis.
-Under very restrictive conditions, however, it may be used to satisfy upper-division technical elective course requirements for the major.
+Under very restrictive conditions, however, it may be used to satisfy upper-division Technical Elective or Nanoengineering Elective course requirements for the major.
 Students interested in this alternative must identify a faculty member with whom they wish to work and propose a two-quarter research or study topic.

 - B.S.
 NanoEngineering